P1xt/p1xt-guides/job-ready-javascript-edition-3.0.md

 - [ ]  Project: Read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) - and make two contributions to open source projects (of your choice) by the end of this Tier.
 - [ ]  Project: [100 Days of CSS](https://codepen.io/collection/AVPPQq/) in CodePen.
 Complete at least 5 more at this point.
 - [ ]  Project: Create a web page using [this theme](https://webthemez.com/demo/flavour-restaurant-html5-responsive-web-template/) as your inspiration, include all features (hover effects, animations, etc)
+- [ ]  Project: Complete any sections of [
+Trigonometry
+](https://www.khanacademy.org/math/trigonometry) you have yet to complete.
 - [ ]  Book: [Open Data Structures](http://www.aupress.ca/books/120226/ebook/99Z_Morin_2013-Open_Data_Structures.pdf)
 - [ ]  Project: [CodinGame](https://www.codingame.com/training)  finish all problems in the 'Classic Puzzle - Hard' setion.
 - [ ]  Project: Create a web page using [this theme](https://webthemez.com/demo/fine-best-app-landing-page-free-web-template/) as your inspiration, include all features (hover effects, animations, etc)